Back to Blog

 • Part B (Medical Insurance)

-Medicare Advantage, also known as Part C, is an all-in-one alternative offered by private insurance companies approved by Medicare.
+Medicare Advantage (Part C) is an all-in-one alternative offered by private insurance companies approved by Medicare.
 These plans must cover at least the same services as Original Medicare, but often include additional benefits.
-As such, they provide more coverage in one plan, but with less flexibility in choosing providers and may require more managed care like prior authorizations or referrals.
+They provide more coverage in one plan, but with less flexibility in choosing providers and may require more managed care like prior authorizations or referrals.

 What's Typically Included in Part C